Sulfur isotope biogeochemistry: Biological processes of sulfur uptake

-Stable Isotopes in Plants
+Sulfur isotopes in plants

 Methods of detection

 Previous efforts to understand how sulfur metabolism and biosynthetic pathways relied on expensive labeling experiments using radioactive 35S.
-By leveraging natural assimilatory processes, stable isotopes ratios can be used to track what are the sources of sulfur for plants, what organs plants utilize in sulfur acquisition and how sulfur moves through plants.
+By leveraging natural assimilatory processes, stable isotope ratios can be used to track the sources of sulfur for plants, plant organs used in sulfur acquisition, the movement of sulfur through plants.

-Sulfur (S) stable isotope composition measurements are often done using an Elemental Analysis-Isotope Ratio Mass Spectrometer, (EA-IRMS) in which organic sulfur from biological samples is oxidized to sulfur dioxide (SO2) and analysed on a mass spectrometer.
-The gas is then analyzed for the ratio of the lighter (32S16O2) to the heavier (34S16O2) isotopologue and this ratio is then compared to sulfur isotope standards in order to calculate relative fractionations.
-In biological materials, sulfur is particularly scarce, making the abundance of S isotopes difficult to measure.
+Sulfur (S) stable isotope composition measurements are often performed using an Elemental Analysis-Isotope Ratio Mass Spectrometer, (EA-IRMS) in which organic sulfur from biological samples is oxidized to sulfur dioxide (SO2) and analyzed on a mass spectrometer.
+The mass spectrometer is used to quantify the ratio of the lighter (32S16O2) to the heavier (34S16O2) isotopologue of SO2, and this ratio is then compared to sulfur isotope standards in order to standardize data to the VSMOW scale.
+In biological materials, sulfur is scarce relative to other organic elements like carbon and oxygen, introducing some additional difficulty in measuring its stable isotope composition.
 The elemental S composition of plant matter is ≈0.2%, accounting for approximately 2 mmol/m2 in most leaf tissue.
-In order to reach detectable levels of 30 ng to 3 µg of elemental S to calculate reliable δ34S values, leaf tissue samples need to be between 2–5 mg.
+In order to reach detectable levels of 30 ng to 3 μg of elemental S to calculate reliable δ34S values, leaf tissue samples need to be between 2–5 mg.

-Improvements in detection have been made in recent years in the utilization of gas chromatography coupled with multicollector ICP-MS (GC/MC-ICP-MS) to be able to measure pmol quantities of organic S.Additionally, ICP-MS has been used to measure nanomolar quantities of dissolved sulfate.
-Most studies have focused on measuring the bulk δ34S of plant tissues and few studies have been performed on measuring the δ34S of individual S-containing compounds.
+Improvements in detection have been made in recent years in the utilization of gas chromatography coupled with multicollector ICP-MS (GC/MC-ICP-MS) to be able to measure pmol quantities of organic S. Additionally, ICP-MS has been used to measure nanomolar quantities of dissolved sulfate.
+Most studies have focused on measuring the bulk δ34S value of plant tissues and few studies have been performed on measuring the δ34S values of individual S-containing compounds.
 The coupling of high-performance liquid chromatography (HPLC) with ICP-MS has been proposed as a way to test individual S-containing compounds.